Justice Ruth Bader Ginsburg Undergoes Surgery For Lung Cancer

 Ginsburg has become something of a feminist cultural icon and defies the image of the angry feminist.
 She is both decorous and determined and makes it a point not to "waste energy" on emotional reactions.

 She has become the leading liberal voice on the Supreme Court, and even if she recovers fully from this latest bout with cancer, she likely will be "playing hurt" for a while.
 That is something she has done for years, powering through even the death of her beloved husband of 56 years in 2010.
-But she is 85, and there is no way of sugar-coating that fact — even though her mind remains sharp as a tack.
+But she is 85, and there is no way of sugarcoating that fact — even though her mind remains sharp as a tack.

-Indeed, last week, even as she was secretly undergoing a series of tests and consulting an array of doctors, she made multiple public appearances, and was interviewed in front of audiences three times, at one point reciting from memory the words of several arias from an opera about her famous friendship and legal dueling with the late conservative Justice Antonin Scalia.
+Indeed, last week, even as she was secretly undergoing a series of tests and consulting an array of doctors, she made multiple public appearances and was interviewed in front of audiences three times, at one point reciting from memory the words of several arias from an opera about her famous friendship and legal dueling with the late conservative Justice Antonin Scalia.

 Should Ginsburg's health falter further, President Trump could see a third opportunity to fill a seat on the Supreme Court.

-This fall, after Justice Anthony Kennedy, a centrist conservative, announced his retirement, Trump picked conservative Brett Kavanaugh to replace Kennedy, and after two contentious sets of hearings, including one involving charges of sexual assault that Kavanaugh denied, he was confirmed on a close vote.
+After Justice Anthony Kennedy, a centrist conservative, announced his retirement earlier this year, Trump picked conservative Brett Kavanaugh to replace Kennedy.
+After two contentious sets of hearings, including one involving charges of sexual assault that Kavanaugh denied, he was confirmed on a close vote.

-In early 2017, the GOP-controlled Senate changed the rules to allow a simple majority to confirm a Supreme Court Justice, which paved the way for President Trump's first pick to the court, conservative Neil Gorsuch.
+In early 2017, the GOP-controlled Senate changed the rules to allow a simple majority to confirm a Supreme Court justice, which paved the way for Trump's first pick to the court, conservative Neil Gorsuch.

-A year prior, Senate Majority Leader Mitch McConnell took the unprecedented step of blocking President Obama's nominee to the court, Merrick Garland, for nearly a year after conservative Justice Antonin Scalia died in February of 2016.
+A year prior, Senate Majority Leader Mitch McConnell took the unprecedented step of blocking President Barack Obama's nominee to the court, Merrick Garland, for nearly a year after conservative Scalia died in February 2016.